mlswg/mls-protocol/draft-ietf-mls-protocol.md

 state of the group by applying the proposals and advancing the key schedule.

 Each proposal covered by the Commit is included by a ProposalOrRef value, which identifies the proposal to be applied by value or by reference.
-Proposals supplied by value are included directly in the Commit object.
-Proposals supplied by reference are specified by including the hash of the MLSPlaintext in which the Proposal was sent (see {{hash-based-identifiers}}).
-For proposals supplied by value, the sender of the proposal is the same as the sender of the Commit.
-Conversely, proposals sent by people other than the committer MUST be included by reference.
+Commits that refer to new Proposals from the committer can be included by value.
+Commits for previously sent proposals from anyone (including the committer) can be sent by reference.

 ~~~~~
 enum {